soundasleep/jevon.org/wiki/Black_Sun_in_Morrowind_Steam.md

 tags:
   - Games
 redirect_from:
-  - "/wiki/black_sun_in_morrowind_steam"
-  - "/wiki/Black Sun In Morrowind Steam"
+  - "/wiki/Black Sun in Morrowind Steam"
-  - "/wiki/black sun in morrowind steam"
-  - "/wiki/Black_Sun_In_Morrowind_Steam"
 ---

 [Morrowind](morrowind.md) is a computer game.
 When I bought my copy off [Steam](steam.md), I had "the issue" with the sun appearing black.
 After some time, this is what was finally necessary to run it in [widescreen](widescreen.md) on [Windows 7](windows-7.md), and without the black sun: